Bronx School for Law, Government and Justice

-The Bronx School for Law, Government and Justice (LGJ) is a New York City Department of Education public school in the Concourse Village neighborhood of the Bronx, New York City, United States.
-With the support of the Urban Assembly, it was founded in September 1997 and educates students in grades six through twelve.
+The Bronx School for Law, Government and Justice is a New York City Department of Education public school in the Concourse Village neighborhood of the Bronx, New York City, United States.
+With the support of the Urban Assembly, it was founded in September 1997 and educates students in sixth grade through twelfth grade.
 The founding principal was David C. Banks.
-Meisha Ross Porter continued his work until being succeeded by the current principal Johanie Hernandez.
-The school is located next to the Bronx Hall of Justice.
+The school is located next to the Bronx County Hall of Justice.